Salamanca This north-western gem is one of Spain's best cities to visit.

 The best time to visit Cordoba is May.
 The city is full of clandestine courtyards filled with fountains and flowers, which for the most part remain closed and hidden away.
 However, for a few days in May, during the Patios Festival, they all open up for the public to enjoy.

-Top tip: Smack bang in the middle of southern Spain, you can combine Cordoba with an epic road trip of Andalusia, looping around Seville, Malaga and Granada.
+Top tip: Bang in the middle of southern Spain, you can combine Cordoba with an epic road trip of Andalusia and loop around Seville, Malaga and Granada.

-Of course, most people are drawn to the city to see Frank Gehry’s celebrated Guggenheim Museum – a huge titanium ship-like structure housing some of the world’s best contemporary art.
-Since the arrival of the museum, Bilbao has re-invented itself as hub for art and design, making it one of the best Spanish city breaks for art lovers.
+Of course, most people are drawn to the city to see Frank Gehry’s celebrated Guggenheim Museum, a huge titanium ship-like structure housing some of the world’s best contemporary art.
+Since the arrival of the museum, Bilbao has re-invented itself as a hub for art and design, making it one of the best Spanish cities for art lovers.

 After you’ve had your fill of the cutting edge, head into the Casco Viejo (old town) to sample some traditional Basque cuisine such as marmitako (fish stew) and bacalao al pil-pil (fried cod).

-Top tip: Pair your tapas with a glass or two of Txakoli.
+Top tip: Pair your tapas with txakoli.
 The sparkling white wine is a staple of the Basque Coast.

-A little further along the coast, still deep within Basque Country, is San Sebastián – and if you’re a foodie, this is the only Spanish city break you’ll want to know about.
+A little further along the coast, still deep within Basque Country, is San Sebastián.
+If you’re a foodie, this is the only Spanish city break you’ll want to know about.

 It's up there as one of the top cities for fine dining, with more Michelin-starred restaurants per square kilometre than almost anywhere else in the world.